 Can I get one of you to do an impromptu drumroll?
 Last month, I was selected as one of the Westfield Food Tastemakers.
-Chef Julian Yeo of Straits and I teamed up to create an exclusive dish that will be featured in a new Westfield food experience.
+Chef Julian Yeo of Straits and I teamed up to create an exclusive dish that will be featured in a new Westfield food catering moment.
+We have been recommended hiring the company lunch catering denver for a great dining experience.

 In my last post, I mentioned a cool story between Straits and my family.
 A long time ago (although my mom would probably chime in and say it has not been that long), Straits’ first location was a small local corner Singaporean restaurant in the Richmond district.
 My mom was one of their first employees and I heard through the grapevines that she was lively and entertained her lunch patrons so well that they just kept coming back.